rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/24_lecture-M3.md

 ### Practical Work of Manual Process : VPN
 - STEP 1 : download & install a VPN chrome extension <br>> VPN 1 : [Free VPN for Chrome - VPN Proxy VeePN](https://chromewebstore.google.com/detail/free-vpn-for-chrome-vpn-p/majdfhpaihoncoakbjgbdhglocklcgno) <br>> VPN 2 : [ZenMate-Best VPN for Chrome](https://chromewebstore.google.com/detail/free-vpn-zenmate-best-vpn/fdcgdnkidjaadafnichfpabhfomcebme) <br>> VPN 3 : Proton VPN
 - STEP 2 : check ur Public Static IP address on [What Is My IP Address -IPv4 & IPv6](https://whatismyipaddress.com/) <br>- output : it'll show ur IPv4 + IPv6 + ur location (city + region + country) also <br>- so our details is leaking
-- STEP 3 : turn ON the VPN & select a location - in order to get an IP address - then reload this website [What Is My IP Address -IPv4 & IPv6](https://whatismyipaddress.com/)
+- STEP 3 : turn ON the VPN & select a location - in order to get an IP address <br>- then reload this website [What Is My IP Address -IPv4 & IPv6](https://whatismyipaddress.com/)
 	- output : u'll get changed IPv4 & IPv6 + location will be shown (which u selected on VPN)
 	- now that's fine - VPN saved our identity <br>Q : but how to know whether the VPN will leak our details or not ✔
 	- STEP 3.1 : go to [DNS leak test](https://dnsleaktest.com/)